Isaiah 53 – The Atoning Suffering and Victory of the Messiah

 He was despised, and we did not esteem Him.

 a.
-Who has believed our report: Prophetically, Isaiah anticipates at least two things here.
+Who has believed our report?
+Prophetically, Isaiah anticipates at least two things here.
 First, he anticipates how strange and contradictory it seems that this suffering Messiah, whose visage is marred more than any man, is at the same time salvation and cleansing to the nations.
 Second, he anticipates the rejection of the Messiah, that many would not believe our report.

 b.
-To whom has the arm of the LORD been revealed: In this context of the Messiah’s suffering and agony, this line seems out of place.
+To whom has the arm of the LORD been revealed?
+In this context of the Messiah’s suffering and agony, this line seems out of place.
 The arm of the LORD is a picture of His strength, power, and might.
 Yet we will see a Messiah weak and suffering.
 But the strength, power, and might of God will be expressed in the midst of this suffering, seemingly weak Messiah.

 c.
 He shall grow up before Him as a tender plant: Jesus did grow up, as He increased in wisdom and stature, and in favor with God and men (Luke 2:52).
 But all the while, He was as a tender plant – of seeming weakness and insignificance, not like a mighty tree.

 i.
 A tender plant is weak and vulnerable – unless it is before Him, that is, before the LORD God.
-In God’s presence, that what seems to be weak is strong.
+In God’s presence, that which seems to be weak is strong.
 If the plant is before Him, it doesn’t even matter that the ground is dry.
 God will sustain it with His presence.

 d.
 As a root out of dry ground: Jesus grew up in the Galilee region of Roman occupied Palestine.
 In respect to spiritual, political, and standard of living matters, it was indeed dry ground.
-God can bring the most wonderful things out of dry ground!
+God can bring the most wonderful things out of dry ground.

 i.
-“Do not say, ‘It is useless to preach down there, or to send missionaries to that uncivilized country.’
+“Do not say, ‘It is useless to preach down there, or to send missionaries to that uncivilised country.’
 How do you know?
 Is it very dry ground?
 Ah, well, that is hopeful soil; Christ is a ‘root out of a dry ground,’ and the more there is to discourage the more you should be encouraged.
 Read it the other way.
 Is it dark?
 Then all is fair for a grand show of light; the light will never seem so bright as when the night is very very dark.”
 (Spurgeon)

 e.
-He has no form or comeliness… no beauty that we should desire Him: Prophetically, Isaiah gives a more compelling description of Jesus than we find anywhere in the gospel accounts.
+He has no form or comeliness…no beauty that we should desire Him: Prophetically, Isaiah gives a more compelling description of Jesus than we find anywhere in the gospel accounts.
 Jesus was not a man of remarkable beauty or physical attractiveness (comeliness).
 This doesn’t mean that Jesus was ugly, but it does mean that He did not have the “advantage” of good looks.

 i.
 This means that when we try to attract people to Jesus through form or comeliness, or beauty, we are using methods that run counter to the nature of Jesus.
 “These days it appears that we must dress up the gospel to make it attractive.
 We have to use the methods of technique which must be smart, well-presented, streamlined.
-There must be something about the presentation of the gospel that will appeal to people… to what is called ‘the modern mind.’
+There must be something about the presentation of the gospel that will appeal to people…to what is called ‘the modern mind.’
 I wonder if we stop to think that in our efforts to make the gospel message ‘attractive’ we are drawing a curtain across the face of Jesus in His humiliation?
 The only one who can make Him attractive is the Holy Spirit.”
 (Redpath)

 f.
 He is despised and rejected by men, a Man of sorrows and acquainted with grief: Jesus was not a “life of the party” man.
 It would be wrong to think of Him as perpetually sad and morose; indeed, He certainly showed great joy (such as in Luke 10:21).
 Yet He knew sorrow and grief so intimately that He could be called a Man of sorrows.
 This, among other reasons, made Him despised and rejected by men.